-The requirement of moving file is the file source location must be different with the files destination location.
-Here’s an example.
-To move file_1.txt from current directory to another directory , for example /home/pungki/office, here’s the syntax :
+The requirement of moving files is, the file source location must be different with the destination location.
+You can use an absolute or relative file path.

 $ mv file_1.txt /home/pungki/office

-As we can see, when we move the file_1.txt, the file_1.txt from previous directory is deleted.
+As we can see, when we move the file_1.txt, the file_1.txt from the source directory is deleted.

 2) Moving multiple files

-If we want to move multiple files, we put them in one line separated by space.
+To move multiple files, we put them in one line separated by space, as:

 $ mv file_2.txt file_3.txt file_4.txt /home/pungki/office

-You can also use a pattern if your files have it.
-For example, to move all files which have .txt extension, we can use this command :
+You can use patterns to move files.
+For example, to move all files which have .txt extension, use:

 $ mv *.txt /home/pungki/office

-We also use mv command to rename files and directory.
-But in order to do so, the destination location must be the same as the source location.
-Then the file name must be different.
+To rename a file or directory, the destination location must be the same as the source location.
+The file name must be different.

-Let say we are inside /home/pungki/Documents folder and we want to rename file_1.txt into file_2.txt.
-Then the command will be like :
+Let say we are inside /home/pungki/Documents folder and want to rename file_1.txt to file_2.txt, use:

 $ mv file_1.txt file_2.txt